vicajilau/quiz_vs_extension/README.md

 _The extension automatically detects `.quiz` files and provides real-time validation with detailed error messages, as shown above where invalid `correct_answers` indices are highlighted with clear diagnostic messages._

-## 🆕 What's New in v0.2.0

-- **Multiple Question Types**: Added support for `single_choice` and `true_false` questions
-- **Enhanced Validation**: Type-specific validation rules for each question type
-- **New Code Snippets**: Quick templates for all question types including bilingual true/false
-- **Improved Sample Generation**: Create comprehensive quiz examples with all question types
-- **Better Error Messages**: More specific validation messages based on question type

 ## Features

 - **Automatic recognition**: `.quiz` files are automatically recognized with custom language support